Friday, January 23, 2026

 In what ways do you stand up to your enemies?
 How does reliance on God have a play in it?

-How do you remember and celebrate God’s had in your victories?
+How do you remember and celebrate God’s hand in your victories?

 Principles to Remember